It is a chronic and painful skin condition caused by failures in the neuroendocrine regulation of the sebaceous gland function.

 Mixed seborrhea is characterized by the simultaneous presence of dry and fatty signs.
 And what is remarkable is the accompanying arrangement of the skin on the skin.

 For example, the skin is oily and dry on the cheeks in the center of the face.
 Or mixed seborrhea may appear oily on the head and dry on the front.

 Nutritional guidelines must be followed.

-Acidic, fatty and canned foods are excluded, the consumption of salt, carbohydrates (flour and sweets) is also reduced to a minimum.
+Acidic, fatty, and canned foods are excluded, and the consumption of salt and carbohydrates (flour and sweets) is also reduced to a minimum.

-Drug treatment of seborrhea includes the use of antifungal agents from the azole group, including Keto Plus, Ketoconazole, Nizoral, Dermazol, Nizoral, Biffon, Bifonazole.
+Drug treatment of seborrhea includes antifungal agents from the azole group, including Keto Plus, Ketoconazole, Nizoral, Dermazol, Nizoral, Buffon, and Bifonazole.